bertreb/pimatic-luftdaten/README.md

 # pimatic-luftdaten

-Pimatic plugin retrieves air quality sensordata from Luftdaten.info or a luftdaten local sensor.
+Pimatic plugin retrieves air quality sensor data from Luftdaten.info or a Luftdaten local sensor.
 Depending on the sensor the following information can be retrieved:
 - Particulate Matter (PM 10 and PM 2.5)
 - Temperature
 - Humidity